 Having taught violin for over 10 years, the issue of practice has always been a “hot topic” amongst both children and parents alike.
 It’s a subject that when raised usually receives a huge gasp or even facial expressions of contempt from children.
 “Have you managed to practice this week?”
 I would ask a child and the answer would be “yes”, “a little bit” or “no”, followed by a list of reasons why.
 The best of which was “I couldn’t practice as my dog was sat on it!”

-One of the main reasons I set up The Strings Club in 2012 was to offer musical programmes for children that ignited their love of music from the offset.
-That inspired them to get their instrument out at home, to practice and to feel confident in performing in front of family and friends at home.
+One of the main reasons I set up The Strings Club in 2012 was to offer musical programmes that inspired children to get their instrument out at home, to practice and to feel confident in performing in front of family and friends at home.
 At The Strings Club Head Office, we are sometimes contacted by parents asking us how they can encourage their child to practice at home without them pushing them to do so.
 Understandably, parents feel pressured into not only ensuring that their child progresses on a weekly basis, but also ensuring that they are getting “their money’s worth” too.

 - Myth #1

 You need to practice for an hour a day to make any progress

 Nonsense!
 If your child wants to play for an hour a day then great!
 But if not, encouraging them to practice for 5-10 mins a day to start off with is a fantastic start!

 You need to practice at the same time every day